mstump/mstump.github.com/_posts/2012-06-04-writing-nodejs-modules-in-clojurescript.md

 <script src="https://gist.github.com/2870806.js?file=stage1.cljs"> </script>

-As stated in [other guides](https://github.com/clojure/clojurescript/wiki/Quick-Start), in order to make this program run with Node.js you need to specify a main by setting the value of <code>*main-cli-fn*</code> to some function.
+As stated in [other guides](https://github.com/clojure/clojurescript/wiki/Quick-Start), in order to make this program run with Node.js you need to specify a main by setting the value of `*main-cli-fn*` to some function.

 <script src="https://gist.github.com/2870806.js?file=stage2.cljs"> </script>

-To compile the ClojureScript we use the incantation below. cljsc will take all <code>*.cljs</code> files found in the src directory, compile them to js and spit the result out via stdout.
+To compile the ClojureScript we use the incantation below. cljsc will take all `*.cljs` files found in the src directory, compile them to js and spit the result out via stdout.
 We pipe the output to a js file matching the module name in the lib directory.
 The fact that we use the lib directory is important, because that's where Node.js is going to look for code.

 <script src="https://gist.github.com/2870806.js?file=build.sh"> </script>

-The only option which is stricly neccessary is <code>:target</code> which should be set to <code>:nodejs</code>.
+The only option which is stricly neccessary is `:target` which should be set to <code>:nodejs</code>.
 This option generates a main functions which in turn calls the function specified by <code>*main-cli-fn*</code>.
 While the other are not required they will make this whole process go much smoother.
 We found that setting the optimizations level to anything other than <code>:simple</code> produced unreliable code which was difficult to debug.
 For our purposes heavy optimization wasn't neccessary so I didn't invest much effort in getting it to work, give it a shot, your millage may vary.

 Most of your debugging time is going to be tracing through the generated JS code, for this reason we always enable :pretty-print which results in human-readable code being generated.
 <h2>Export Functions</h2>